Table of Contents

 Calcium and vitamin D

 Calcium helps build and maintain strong teeth and bones.
 Milk and its derivatives are of the highest value of calcium.
-However, when eaten in sufficient quantities, dark green vegetables, such as currants, cabbage vegetables, and broccoli (green cauliflower) are good plant sources.
+However, when eaten in sufficient quantities, dark green leafy vegetables, such as currants, cabbage vegetables, and broccoli (green cauliflower) are good plant sources.
 Other options are rich and calcium-boosting products, such as juices, breakfast cereals, soy milk, and tofu.

 An integrated vegetarian diet A vegetarian diet remains based on plant foods that include vegetables, fruits, grains, seeds, nuts, peas, and dry legumes, and the following is an explanation of the integrated vegetarian diet: The recommended amounts for each food group can cover all the needs of the body.